 |62||Corpus Christi, TX||52.28||49||21||79||29||89|

 |99||New York, NY||37.53||98||78||18||82||99|

 Note: With the exception of “Total Score,” all of the columns in the table above depict the relative rank of that city, where a rank of 1 represents the best conditions for that metric category.

 Ask the Experts

 Easter can be an expensive holiday to celebrate.
-According to the National Retail Federation, the average U.S. consumer will spend roughly $151 — the second highest figure in the history of the NRF’s consumer trends survey — on celebration expenses this year.
-For tips on staying within budget, we asked a panel of experts to weigh in with their thoughts on the following key questions:
+According to the National Retail Federation, the average U.S. consumer will spend roughly $180 on celebration expenses this year.
+For tips on observing Easter during the COVID-19 pandemic, we asked a panel of experts to weigh in with their thoughts on the following key questions:

 - What tips do you have for celebrating Easter on a budget?

 - What are some of the big money wasters on Easter?

 - Has Easter in America become too commercialized?